vmeezo/theforage-ea-vaxman/README.md

+###
+A fork of hbokmann's Pacman from The Forage's EA Software Engineering project.
+The focus was to make the specific changes called for in the program.

+Vax-Man can kill a ghost if he comes into contact with it (vaccinates it).
+Contact with a ghost does not kill Vax-Man.
+Each ghost that has not yet been hit multiplies itself every 30 seconds (the infection grows).
+The goal of the game is to collect all the dots before the number of ghosts grows to 32 times the original number.

+The only other changes were:
+The player icon is also now Pac-man instead of the troll face, and the music was replaced with a CC0 licensed title.

+### Original Readme notes from hbokmann are below

 ### Pacman in Python with PyGame

 This is a very minimal implementation of the Pacman game, having only one level and without ghosts strategy, not even with random movements (yes, the routes are programmed).
 However, we may improve this game in the future and everyone else interested can feel free to fork and contribute to this project.